-In each of these examples, the marketability of an asset is enhanced through a legally created doctrine that enhances the value of the transferred asset.
+In each of these examples, the marketability of an asset is enhanced through a legally created doctrine that enhances the value of the asset in the hands of the transferee.
 In both cases, liquidity is enhanced by freeing the asset from the property claims of competing owners.
 In the case of a negotiable instrument, liquidity is further enhanced by depriving the obligor of any defenses it might have to enforcement.
-These remarkable doctrines of freedom from
+These remarkable doctrines